JannoEsko/sof2plus-engine/README.md

 If you wish to make your own server mod compatible with Multiprotocol, there are some parts which need to be considered:

+* You will need to use sof2plus-game SDK OR rewrite some of the functions over to fit sof2plus logic.
+Most changes are related to memory management (`trap_VM_*Alloc` functions) and the generic parser (`trap_GP*` functions; for trap_GP changes, please refer to the syscalls file in sof2plus-game SDK).
+This also has to be catered for in the syscalls file.
+Also worth noting, is that sof2plus lacks QVM support, so the SDK has to be compiled as DLL's.
+The clean SDK is available here: https://github.com/sof2plus/sof2plus-game

 * The engine has a built-in spoof for public gametypes (so that the client is not required to have a library for the gametype you're trying to play if it's a custom one).
 Setting it is mandatory on every mod.
 Cvar is ```g_publicGametype```and it can only be set programmatically by using ```trap_Cvar_Set```.
 Ensure that is set up in G_InitGame module (if you don't have any custom gametypes or don't need spoofing, just use ```trap_Cvar_Set("g_publicGametype", g_gametype.string);```

 * You need to ensure that ```sv_pure``` is set to 0 - it simply doesn't make sense having it turned on in a multiprotocol state.